WAIKATO-TAINUI THE ENTITY

 Her career began in Wellington where she worked for five years as a solicitor, focusing on natural resource management and Treaty settlements.
 Her work there included acting for Waikato-Tainui in relation to our outstanding claims and the relativity mechanism.
 After some time overseas, Peata is enjoying working more closely with Waikato.
 She feels privileged to lead the team that is responsible for ensuring that robust, high-quality support and advice is provided to Te Whakakitenga and Te Arataura and monitoring and reporting on the strategic direction of Waikato-Tainui.

-Raewyn Mahara is the General Manager - Education and Career Pathways
+Raewyn Mahara - GM Education and Career Pathways

 With over two decades of experience in the education sector, Raewyn was appointed as the General Manager, Education and Pathways for Waikato-Tainui in 2017.